No Meaningful Engagement With India Unless Revocation Of Illegal, Unilateral Steps On IIOJK: Foreign Minister Bilawal Bhutto Zardari - UrduPoint

 Earlier, the foreign minister highlighted the achievements of his ministry on the diplomatic fronts and global fora with increased outreach, and extensive engagements with the international community.

-He said Pakistan engaged with the US, Europe and UK through bilateral and multilateral meetings.
+He said Pakistan engaged with the United States, Europe and the United Kingdom through bilateral and multilateral meetings.

+"What gives me satisfaction, however, is that the positive trajectory in our relations with both the US and China have been pursued with clarity, underpinned by our consistent position that we do not want to be dragged into a global competition," he said.

+� Also, the foreign minister said Pakistan maintained its principled position on the Ukraine conflict.
+"Despite all the doubts and apprehensions in media, our voting pattern on related resolutions in multilateral fora remained unchanged.
+We invested significant effort in engaging both sides of the divide, and today, I believe there is a greater understanding of Pakistan's position," he added.

 Visa facilitation, cooperation in science and technology resulted in opening of doors for Pakistanis seeking jobs abroad, he said, adding they had corrected the diplomatic course.